Finding job vacancies

 You can use the government's 'find a job' service to search and apply for jobs.

 For tips on which jobs are currently in demand you can visit Job Help.
 You'll also find information about:

 - companies you may be able to contact

-Recruitment agencies help organisations find the right people to fill their vacancies.
-They can help you to get full-time, part-time and temporary work.
-Recruitment consultants can match you to job roles.
+Recruitment agencies help organisations find the right people to fill their job vacancies.
+They can help you to get full time, part time or temporary work.

 - ask if they deal with vacancies in the type of work you're looking for